lam-lethanh/technical-test/README.md

 ## Overview

-This repository contains a technical test project consisting of two folders: `technical-test` (Frontend) and `technical-server` (Backend).
+This repository contains a technical test project consisting of two folders: `technical-test` (Frontend using ReactJS) and `technical-server` (Node.js Backend using Express).

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, you have to clone this project and then follow these steps:

 1. Open your Integrated Terminal for each folder (`technical-test` and `technical-server`).